semantic-hallucinations/bsuir-assistant/README.md

 # bsuir-assistant
-A repository for launching up the BBSUIR RAG Assistant
+A repository for launching up the BSUIR RAG Assistant

 ## Setting up